Dedicated Server: SteamCMD Linux Setup

 sudo dnf upgrade --refresh

 Now you will need to install a few packages.
-These are broken down as following:
+These are broken down as the following:

 sudo apt install software-properties-common